zxbodya/angular-webpack-seed/readme.md

  - [tutorial from BabelJS](http://babeljs.io/docs/learn-es2015/)
  - [Exploring ES6: Upgrade to the next version of JavaScript by Dr. Axel Rauschmayer](http://exploringjs.com/)

 Read [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) - it is important to know, what is good and what is not, and why.
-Likely later we will update eslint rules to match this requirements.

 At least briefly read [webpack documentation](http://webpack.github.io/docs/) it is crucial to understand how it works in general.